natemiller1/IoTeX_Monitoring/README.md

 https://grafana.com/dashboards/10028 Which is the same dashboard that I translated to English

+If you want to learn how to set up a webhook to your discord channel for alerts, click [here](#Alerts)

 ![alt text](https://github.com/natemiller1/IoTeX_Monitoring/blob/master/Screenshot%20from%202019-04-10%2015-43-42.png)

 Initial considerations:
 K8s will require a slightly different set up.

 Architecture: You can run prometheus/node exporter/grafana on the same server you are running iotex OR you can run prometheus and grafana on another server but you will still need to install node exporter on the server you want to monitor.
 I prefer the second option but whatever option you chose, be very careful with the ports you open and the ip addresses you open those ports to!
+No guarantees - Do your own research!

 ***Step 1 — Creating Service Users***
 For security purposes, create two new user accounts, and use the --no-create-home and --shell /bin/false options so that these users can't log into the server.